Create your own DIY desk organizer for kids or adults, with items you already have. Keep your workspace neat without spending a fortune.

 This customized DIY desk organizer is super easy (and fun) to make.
 With recycled boxes and items you already have, it's also very affordable!
 Score!

-Then, for extra security, flip the organizer on its side and use a few pieces of packing tape on the bottom to hold everything together.
+Then, for extra security, flip the organizer on its side.
+Use a few pieces of packing tape on the bottom to hold everything together.

 This customized DIY desk organizer is super easy (and fun) to make.
 With recycled boxes and items you already have, it's also very affordable!
 Score!